 5. Public cloud-based multi-tenancy and multi-tiered architecture can restrict your options to secure your data

 Sometimes, it just makes sense to host selected applications and databases in the cloud.
 However, most cloud instances reside in multi-tenanted and multi-tiered data centres.
 This often exposes your data to a range of variables that can affect the integrity, security and operational stability.
-Most importantly, depending where it is implemented and how your cloud authentication software was designed, it can often restrict your options for protecting it because it compromises the integrity of the system i.e. a shared service, with minimal customisation, reduced integration and shared access and management control.
+Most importantly, depending on where it is implemented and how your cloud authentication software was designed, it can often restrict your options for protecting it because it compromises the integrity of the system i.e. a shared service, with minimal customisation, reduced integration and shared access and management control.

 6. What do you need to integrate with today and tomorrow?

 Adding flexibility to an organisation so they are supported as they grow and evolve, should be high on the checklist when looking for a multi-factor authentication solution.
 However, there are quite a few solutions that are restricted in their integration capability.
 They can only integrate with a limited number of software and hardware devices, usually because of their associations with other providers or their ownership.

 Get in touch for more information on authenticating access to your applications using true multi-factor authentication that provides integrations with hundreds of application whether stored on-premise or cloud-based.